The Best Caramel Dip

 How do you get the perfect caramel consistency?

-The goal for this dip is to be well, dippable, so you’ll want to bring the sugar mixture to a nice bubble but not a full boil.
-If you boil it too long or hard, you’ll end up with a thicker caramel that is great for dipping whole apples, but less great for dipping little apple slices and pretzels.
+The goal for this dip is to be dippable, so you’ll want to bring the sugar mixture to a nice bubble but not a full boil.
+If you boil it too long or hard, you’ll end up with a thicker caramel that is great for dipping whole apples but less great for dipping little apple slices and pretzels.

 Can you use something other than corn syrup?

 I often get asked about switching out the corn syrup in this recipe, and I haven’t played with that much, so I don’t recommend doing it.
-I only use corn syrup in this recipe, my white cloud frosting recipe, and in caramel corn.
+I only use corn syrup in this recipe, my white cloud frosting recipe, and caramel corn.
 That being said, it is a different product than high fructose corn syrup.
 Here’s an article from The Kitchn about it.

 What should I do if I notice my caramel is burning?

-If the caramel hasn’t finished cooking, you can return it to the heat while being careful to only stir the top of the caramel and avoiding scraping up the burnt sugar on the bottom of the pan.
+• If the caramel does start to burn, remove the pan from the heat.
 If the scorch isn’t too bad, you won’t be able to taste it, but you still might have little flecks of dark sugar in your caramel.
 It’s not ideal, but it’s better than feeling like you ruined the whole batch.

 apples and pretzels dipped in homemade caramel dip